-Wayne is in his fourth season with the Colts as the team's wide receivers coach.
+Wayne is in his fifth season with the Colts as the team's wide receivers coach.
 He served as a volunteer wide receivers coach with the team during the 2018 offseason program and training camp.

 The Indianapolis offense finished in the top 10 in the NFL in points per game (23.3 – tied-10th) and rushing yards per game (121.1 – 10th) in 2023.
 Wayne guided Pittman Jr. to a career year as he tallied single-season career highs in receptions (109) and receiving yards (1,152) while also adding four touchdowns.
 Pittman Jr. ranked fifth in the NFL in receptions.
 He became just the fourth Colts player all-time to have at least 100 receptions and 1,000 receiving yards in a season (Dallas Clark, Harrison and Wayne).